ganchi-huanggua/FATE/README.md

 pip install -r requirements.txt
 ```

-Remember to download the pretrained weights of ViT-Base-Patch16-224 from [here](https://huggingface.co/timm/vit_base_patch16_224.augreg_in1k) and put it in the project root folder.
+Remember to download the pretrained weights of ViT-Base-Patch16-224 from [here](https://huggingface.co/timm/vit_base_patch16_224.augreg_in1k) and put it in proper folder based on the config file.

 From now on, you can start FATE training: